cawoodm/sandbox/snippets.git.md

 If you change it again, the staged version remains as is and you have to `git add` again to stage it

-Commit staged (with `add`) files git commit -m "Version 2.0"
+Commit staged (with `add`) files
+`git commit -m "Version 2.0"`

-Commit all changed files (skip staging) git commit -a -m "added new benchmarks"
+Commit all changed files (skip staging)

-git branch
+`git commit -a -m "added new benchmarks"`

+See what branch you're on
+`git branch`

 See what's changed
 git diff